Interdisciplinarity and Philosophy

 As such, the department of philosophy offers an unusually wide range of opportunities to build bridges between academic disciplines, and to explore the intellectual foundations of the sciences, humanities and the arts.
 It also frequently serves as a very useful second major to complement first majors in any of those other fields.

-The department also naturally contributes, in various ways, to the College's unique interdisciplinary academic centers.
+The department also naturally contributes, in various ways, to the College's five centers for interdisciplinary scholarship.
 These centers are special academic programs that encourage the exploration of important issues across traditional disciplinary boundaries.
 Through four of these centers, the Toor-Cummings Center for International Studies and the Liberal Arts, the Goodwin-Niering Center for the Environment, the Holleran Center for Community Action and Public Policy and the Ammerman Center for Arts & Technology, you can earn a certificate by completing a two-year program of coursework, a summer internship and a senior integrative project, in addition to the requirements of your major.
 A fifth center, the Center for the Comparative Study of Race and Ethnicity, is the College's hub for researching and teaching race and ethnicity across the disciplines.
 Department members regularly teach in, or advise students working in, these programs.

 Some examples of the department members' particular interdisciplinary interests: